COVID-19: Our surgery plans and how this will affect you

 ALL pre-booked GP appointments will take place over the telephone/video consultation unless a GP invites you to the Surgery.

-Chronic disease or Respiratory Nurse appointments -Your face to face appointments will be conducted over the telephone.
+Chronic disease or Respiratory Nurse appointments - Your face to face appointments will be conducted over the telephone.
 Please do not attend the surgery.

 Baby Vaccinations - important for your baby - these appointments will go ahead.
 Please only attend the surgery if you and your baby are well.

 Blood appointments - please attend pre-booked appointments if you feel well.
-Will will only be booking future blood appointments where the need is necessary ie INR/Warfarin patients.

 If you have sustained an injury, and are unable to manage it using first aid, you will need to attend your local Minor Injuries or accident and emergency department.
 Thank you for your co-operation.